 Day 6 is going to be the most scenic of days.
 Sailing along the Martinique coastline will truly catch your eye with stunning panoramic views around you.
-The next part of the sailing route takes you towards Saint-Pierre where you will cruise along the canal which separates Martinique from the Dominican Republic, with its various mesmerising landscapes.
-The tradewind is sure to drive you along for a 5 hour sail.
+The next part of the sailing route takes you towards Saint-Pierre where you will cruise along the canal which separates Martinique from the Dominican Republic, with its various mesmerizing landscapes.
+The Tradewind is sure to drive you along for a 5-hour sail.
 As you approach Saint-Pierre you will instantly notice its wide sandy beach, and beautiful village located at the foot of the Pelée Mountain.

 Today this village has no more than 7500 inhabitants as the eruption of the volcano in 1902 wiped out the whole population.
 The only survivor was a prisoner called Cyparis, who owed his life to the thickness of his cell wall.
 Three parallel streets now represent the essence of what is left of the pristine ruins of this town.

 You have many options to choose from in this town.
 If you prefer to explore by foot then be sure to explore the Volcanological Museum which portrays an exhibition of relics of the catastrophe.
 Make sure you also head to the beach and sink your toes into the black sand.
 This place really is something else.

 Saint-Pierre is a great place to snorkel or scuba dive.
 In addition to the constantly warm water, you can also cruise a couple hundred yards offshore to see more than 10 shipwrecks just below the surface.

 After a fun-filled day, treat yourself to some fine dining at La Table de Mamy Nounou.